zyuxuan0115/weekly-meeting/_posts/2023-11-10-pkey-multithreading.markdown

 Time spent on normal func call: 164 ns
 ```

-- Kostas: conditional variable to take no longer than 5 microseconds
+- <strong>Kostas</strong>: conditional variable to take no longer than 5 microseconds
 	+ pin the 2 threads to different cores
 	+ performance <strong>even worse</strong>